sgshindler/sgshindler.github.io/_pages/about.md

 I am a Chemical Engineer with expertise in continuum mechanics, surface science, polymers and reaction kinetics.
 I have significant experience in developing and experimentally validating math models of complex physical systems and a track record of effective root cause analysis in industry and research environments.

-I have lots of side projects and schemes which I wanted to host online, so this webpage will host those.
+I have lots of side projects and schemes which I wanted to host online, so those are on this website.
 Thanks for visiting!